Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-  ApplicationDataTypeApplicationDataTypeImplementationDataTypeImplementationDataTypecompatible and connectedcompatible and mappedshall also be compatiblecompatible and mappedSoftware Component Template
+  ApplicationDataTypeApplicationDataTypeImplementationDataTypeImplementationDataTypecompatible and connectedcompatible and mappedshall also be compatiblecompatible and mapped
-AUTOSAR Release 4.2.2

 by aggregating the meta-class SwDataDefProps which contains several attributes and references, see detailed description in chapter 5.4 and 5.4. (cid:99)()